Monika803-ops/Exploratory-Data-Analysis-task-2/README.md

 # Task 2: Exploratory Data Analysis (EDA)

+# Task 2: Life Expectancy Data Analysis

 This project analyzes the "Life Expectancy Data v2.csv" dataset using Python libraries such as Pandas, Matplotlib, Seaborn, and Plotly.
 The goal is to understand trends and patterns in life expectancy across different countries, genders, and economic statuses.

+---

 ## Dataset

-The dataset contains life expectancy information for men and women, GDP, and country status (Developed or Developing), along with other health and economic indicators.
-Some values may be missing and are handled appropriately in this project.
+The dataset contains life expectancy information for men and women, GDP, country status (Developed or Developing), and other health and economic indicators.
+Some values may be missing and are handled in the analysis.

+---

 ## Objectives